jbkunst/shiny-apps-educational/README.md

     -   [Logistic Regression](#logistic-regression)
     -   [Matrix Decompositions](#matrix-decompositions)

+## FOA: ♫ Tell me *Y* ♪

+The ideas/purposes behind every shiny app in this repository are:

+-   Being a complement for a ML, Statistics, Probability, R class.
+The application mainly shows and exemplifies a *result* that needs to be explained.
+By themselves, the apps are just an app.
+-   Point out other resources and links that are more formal and/or useful.
+-   TBD.

 ## Using apps

 Use `subdir` argument to select the app to run, in this example the app